LabKey/gradlePlugin/README.md

 * Remove use of deprecated `maven` plugin (in favor of `maven-publish`)
 * Fix problem with copying from external directory that gets populated by TeamCity even after removed from SVN
 * Remove no-longer-used ServerBootstrap plugin
+* Update path in StartTomcat to not reference `external/windows/core`

 ### version 1.13.0
 *Released*: 24 June 2020